bcks/hr-dataviz/README.md

 # Human Rights and Data Visualization

-The project website for an exploration of how human rights advocates can use effective data visualization.
+Project website for an investigation of ways in which human rights groups can use data visualization to enhance the impact and effectiveness of their research and advocacy.

 http://visualizingrights.org